Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Previous Works

-In this part, we take some distance from the philosophy of the XAI and review the actual use of XAI in the real world.
-We talk about what is a "good explanation" and a "bad explanation", and enumerate properties that make an explanation good.
-We also talk about approaches to applying the XAI in the real world more effectively.
+In this section, we distance ourselves from the theory of XAI and delve into its real-world applications.
+We discuss what constitutes a ``good explanation" and a ``bad explanation" and enumerate properties that characterize a good explanation.
+Additionally, we explore approaches to enhance the effectiveness of applying XAI in practical scenarios.

-Herm et al. \cite{herm2021don} conducted a user study to evaluate the explainability of XAI and comprehensibility of XAI.
-They concluded that XAI-transferred ANN (XANN) has the highest explainability and comprehensibility rather than other explainable models, such as linear regression.

-Vermeire et al. \cite{https://doi.org/10.48550/arxiv.2107.04427} evaluated the needs of stakeholders for XAI.
-They recommended a specific method of explainability based on the needs and desired properties of the AI model.

-Another work evaluated the customer's preferences for XAI in Swedish Credit Scoring Industry \cite{matz2021explaining}.
-They concluded that customers prefer rule-based explanations.
-They tested three prototypes based on Shapley Additive Explanations (SHAP), Local Interpretable Model-Agnostic Explanations (LIME), and counterfactual method.
-They reported that users could trust SHAP more than LIME and counterfactuals.
-The least system understanding was for counterfactuals, and the most usefulness was for SHAP.